Buchanan District Library to host community discussion to conclude One Book, One Buchanan - Leader Publications

 Buchanan District Library to host community discussion to conclude One Book, One Buchanan

-BUCHANAN — This summer in Buchanan, a partnership between the Buchanan District Library and the city’s One Buchanan board is promoting the idea that the town that reads together, succeeds together.
+BUCHANAN — This summer in Buchanan, a partnership between the Buchanan District Library and the city’s One Buchanan board is promoting the idea that a town that reads together, succeeds together.

 The One Book, One Buchanan program will conclude with a community book discussion at 6:30 p.m.
 Sept.
 1. at The Common, an outdoor venue located behind the library.
-The book discussed will be “Caste: The Origins of our Discontents by Isabel Wilkerson.”
+The book discussed will be “Caste: The Origins of our Discontents” by Isabel Wilkerson.

 “We’ve given out a lot of books,” said Library Director Meg Paulette.
 “More than 130 copies.
 It’s great to know so many people are reading this important book.”